nordlow/strace-memoize/README.md

 ## TODO
 - [ ] Include environment (`os.environ.__dict__`) in process call input hash
 - Use inotify
-- Test on Linux for Windows 10 (it should have)
+- Test on Linux for Windows 10 (it should have strace and inotify)